singhpraveenk/singhpraveenk.github.io/_research/aerosol.md

 title: "Atmospheric aerosols"
 collection: research
 category:
-excerpt: To learn more about it, clock in on the above.
+excerpt: To learn more about it, click on the above.
 permalink: /research/aerosol
 ---